Reverend Godfrey Egremont1

 M, #84648, b.
 14 March 1860, d.
 15 January 1930

 Sidney Carr Hobart-Hampden-Mercer-Henderson, 7th Earl of Buckinghamshire was born on 14 March 1860.1 He was the son of Frederick John Hobart-Hampden, Lord Hobart and Catherine Annesley Carr.1 He married Georgiana Wilhelmina Haldane-Duncan-Mercer-Henderson, daughter of Hon.
-Hew Adam Dalrymple Hamilton Haldane-Duncan-Mercer-Henderson and Edith Isabella Mercer-Henderson, on 13 June 1888 at St. Paul's Church, Knightsbridge, London, England.2 He died on 15 January 1930 at age 69 at Hampden House, Great Missenden, Buckinghamshire, England.3
+Hew Adam Dalrymple Hamilton Haldane-Duncan-Mercer-Henderson and Edith Isabella Mercer-Henderson, on 13 June 1888 at St. Paul's Church, Knightsbridge, London, EnglandG.3 He died on 15 January 1930 at age 69 at Hampden House, Great Missenden, Buckinghamshire, EnglandG.4

-Sidney Carr Hobart-Hampden-Mercer-Henderson, 7th Earl of Buckinghamshire was baptised with the name of Sidney Carr Hobart-Hampden.1 He succeeded to the title of 7th Baron Hobart of Blickling, Norfolk [G.B., 1728] on 29 October 1885.1 He succeeded to the title of 11th Baronet Hobart, of Intwood, Norfolk [E., 1611] on 29 October 1885.1 He succeeded to the title of 7th Earl of Buckinghamshire [G.B., 1746] on 29 October 1885.1 He held the office of Lord-in-Waiting in 1895.1 He held the office of Deputy Lieutenant (D.L.) of Buckinghamshire.1 On 12 January 1903 his name was legally changed to Sidney Carr Hobart-Hampden-Mercer-Henderson by Royal Licence.1 He was Honorary Lieutenant-Colonel of the 4th Volunteer Battalion, Oxfordshire and Buckinghamshire Light Infantry.1 He was invested as a Officer, Order of the British Empire (O.B.E.) in 1919.1
+He was given the name of Sidney Carr Hobart-Hampden at birth.1 He succeeded as the 11th Baronet Hobart, of Intwood, Norfolk [E., 1611] on 29 October 1885.1 He succeeded as the 7th Baron Hobart of Blickling, Norfolk [G.B., 1728] on 29 October 1885.1 He succeeded as the 7th Earl of Buckinghamshire [G.B., 1746] on 29 October 1885.1 He held the office of Lord-in-Waiting in 1895.1 He held the office of Deputy Lieutenant (D.L.) of Buckinghamshire.1 On 12 January 1903 his name was legally changed to Sidney Carr Hobart-Hampden-Mercer-Henderson by Royal Licence.1 He was Honorary Lieutenant-Colonel of the 4th Volunteer Battalion, Oxfordshire and Buckinghamshire Light Infantry.1 He was appointed Officer, Order of the British Empire (O.B.E.) in 1919.1

 Children of Sidney Carr Hobart-Hampden-Mercer-Henderson, 7th Earl of Buckinghamshire and Georgiana Wilhelmina Haldane-Duncan-Mercer-Henderson